-- 1. Turn off the treadmill with the circuit breaker, then unplug the treadmill from the wall outlet. - 2.
-Remove the hood. - 3.
-Place the treadmill on its right side.
+- 1. Turn off the treadmill with the circuit breaker, then unplug the treadmill from the wall outlet. - Remove the hood. - 3.
+Using a drop cloth for protection, place the treadmill on its right side.
 Remove the bolt and nut that secure the lift tube to the lift platform. - 4.
 Plug the power cord into the wall outlet, then turn on the treadmill with the circuit breaker. - 5.
-Press and hold the STOP, SPEED ▲, SPEED ▼ and QUICK START keys until the lift calibration number is displayed on the console.
+Enter the diagnostics routine per Procedure 2.1 or Procedure 2.2 as appropriate.